knative/serving/DEVELOPMENT.md

 For `K8S_CLUSTER_OVERRIDE`, we expect that this name matches a cluster with authentication configured with `kubectl`.
 You can list the clusters you currently have configured via:
 `kubectl config get-contexts`.
-For the cluster you want to target, the value in the cluster column should be put in this variable.
+For the cluster you want to target, the value in the CLUSTER column should be put in this variable.

 These environment variables will be provided to `bazel` via